gayatri1085/Finger-Snap-detection/README.md

 - Computes amplitude to detect when a snap occurs.
 - Uses PyAutoGUI to send `playpause` key events.

-## Demo
-Add screenshots or a GIF here.

 ## Requirements
 See `requirements.txt`